AssetCool/.github/ISSUE_TEMPLATE_ADVICE.md

 Example:
 - All planned **Feature sub-issues** are completed and accepted
-- Critical docs updated (operator notes + runbook)
+- Critical docs updated (operator notes + user manual)
 - Health checks and alerts added for the new control path
 - Demo completed with a real robot + sign-off from ops/support